LuizaQFernandes/Calculator/README.md

 ## Calculator

-Calculador - Project Fatec Itu
+Calculador - Project Fatec Itu :computer: :page_with_curl:

-Make simple math using this calculator developed with HTML, CSS and using the BootStrap components ;)
+Make simple math using this calculator developed with HTML, CSS and using the BootStrap components :purple_heart:

+You can keep track of your results accessing the result history :flushed::question:

 ## Layout